Reduce and Relocate Volume Groups on Oracle Linux

 4. Determine the block volume device path.

-The next step removes the physical volume /dev/sdc associated with the volume group labvolume from instance ol-node01.
+The next step removes the physical volume /dev/sdc associated with the volume group labvolume from instance ol-node-01.
 To select the correct block device within the Cloud Console to detach, get the block device path name oraclevd* associated with the PV /dev/sdc.

 ll /dev/oracleoci/oraclevd* | grep sdc